Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Due to these restrictions, it is highly discouraged to use value classes with the [reference equality operators][Reference equality expressions].

-> Note: in the future versions of Kotlin, value classes may be allowed to have more than one data property
+> Note: in the future versions of Kotlin, value classes may be allowed to have more than one data property.

 #### Interface declaration